cmukgb/ctfws-host-daemons/protocol/protocol.rst

   * ``ctfws/rules/handbook/html`` -- a single-HTML-page version of the handbook.
   * ``ctfws/rules/cheatsheet/pdf`` -- a PDF version of the "cheatsheet",
     a half-page or so summary of useful material.

+See ``daemons/inotifywait-handbook`` for a primitive, but sufficient, implementation of a script to maintain these topics' values.

 Private, Centrally-set topics
 #############################